 I also discussed the problem of the roaming groups of students who were continually disrupting classes.

 The usual principal told me that several other teachers had also complained to him about these roaming groups of children continually coming into their classrooms.

 The usual principal then made an announcement at a staff meeting that teachers should try not to send students "on messages'.

 But actually the children were not being sent on messages, they were just being allowed to roam about.

-I discussed with Lynch-Mob State College acting principal Mrs GR my concern about the numbers of children who were missing from the Grade 7 classrooms when I arrived to take my specialist lessons.
+Numbers of children were missing from the Grade 7 classrooms when I arrived to take my specialist lessons.

 When I went to Grade 7 Class L.R. on Wednesday 8 November 2000, (five days after I had discussed my concerns about the number of children missing from the Grade 7 classes with acting principal Mrs GR), I was told that -